What We Do

 Rachel joined OW Architects in August 2019, returning to Cambridge where she studied as an undergraduate.
 She graduated from Newcastle University with distinction in her part II studies and completed her RIBA Part III qualification at the University of Cambridge.

-Aimeé Daffarn
+Aimée Daffarn

-MA (hons)
+MA

 Practice Manager